 In this category, the project coordinators are interested in how the process is organised from idea to market launch.
 Good ideas and goodwill alone are not enough to produce successful innovations.
 Processes and organisational methods with a lean, flexible structure that focuses on the innovation target are needed.

 The Innovative Processes and Organisation category is based on three sections: monitoring, innovation management and instruments and methods.
 In the monitoring section, the project coordinators analyse how routinely the company observes and evaluates developments in the market, in technology and among its competitors and incorporates them into its strategic decisions.
 The innovation management section provides an overview of how the actual innovation process is structured from the original idea to market launch.
 Information on which tools are used is captured in the instruments and methods category.

 Every company is small compared with the rest of the world.
 This is especially true for SMEs.
 In the age of open innovation, a systematic and consistently managed two-way relationship with the outside world is mission-critical.

 The External Involvement/Open Innovation category is also divided into three sections: integration, sources of innovation and external partners.
 Integration refers to how closely marketing staff are involved in innovation projects and as a result are able to ensure that the customer's voice is heard.

-In the context of sources of innovation, the project coordinators investigate which tools are used to identify opportunities for innovation or to provide the company with the skills for its own innovation management.
-The scale of cooperation with external partners (including customers, suppliers, universities etc.) is ascertained in the external partners section.
+In the projects and activities category, the project coordinators investigate which tools are used to identify opportunities for innovation or to provide the company with the skills for its own innovation management.
+The scale of cooperation with external partners (mainly customers but also suppliers, universities, etc.) is ascertained in the alliances category.